A jackknife bias correction for nonlinear network data models with fixed effects: Jackknife bias correction

 where the terms $\partial_{\beta\beta'}\widehat{\mathcal{L}}$, $\widehat{D_{\beta}\ell_{ij}}$ etc. are evaluated at the estimates $\widehat{\beta}$, $\widehat{\alpha}$, $\widehat{\gamma}$.
-Note that the estimator $\widehat{\Omega}_{N}$ allows for correlation between the $Y_{ij}$ and $Y_{ji}$ outcomes.
+Note that the estimator $\widehat{\Omega}$ allows for correlation between the $Y_{ij}$ and $Y_{ji}$ outcomes.

-We now state the main theorem of the paper, on the asymptotic distribution of the jackknife bias-corrected estimator. \begin{theorem}[Jackknife estimation of $\beta$] Let Assumptions \ref{assu:network} and \ref{assu:beta_jack} hold and let $\widehat{\beta}_{J}$ be the jackknife bias-corrected estimator (\ref{eq:jack}), or the leave-$l$-out estimator (\ref{eq:jack_l}) (for fixed $l$).
-Let $V_{N}=\bar{W}_{N}^{-1}\bar{\Omega}_{N}\bar{W}_{N}^{-1}$ and assume that $V=\text{plim}_{N\to\infty}V_{N}$ exists and is positive definite.
-Then,
+We now state the main theorem of the paper, on the asymptotic distribution of the jackknife bias-corrected estimator. \begin{theorem}[Jackknife estimation of $\beta$] Let Assumptions \ref{assu:network} and \ref{assu:beta_jack} hold.
+Then, for $\widehat{\beta}_{J}$ the jackknife bias-corrected estimator (\ref{eq:jack}), and $\widehat{\beta}_{wJ}$ the weighted-jackknife estimator (\ref{eq:jack_weighted})